Navigating Fairness: Practitioners' Understanding, Challenges, and Strategies in AI/ML Development: Limitations and Threats to Validity

 \section{Limitations and Threats to Validity}

 While we advertised our study on platforms such as LinkedIn and Twitter to attract participants globally, our data collection lacks an even distribution of participants worldwide.
 The majority of study participants are based in Australia.
-The findings of our study hold the most relevance for participants' organizations and their respective countries, potentially extending to similar contexts.
-However, generalizing these findings to the entire global software engineering community is deemed impractical in practice \cite{masood2020agile}.
+The findings of our study hold the most relevance for participants' organisations and their respective countries, potentially extending to similar contexts.
+However, generalising these findings to the entire global software engineering community is deemed impractical in practice \citep{masood2020agile}.
+The limitation of this study is that all interview participants held purely technical roles, such as AI/ML developers, engineers, experts, and data scientists involved in AI/ML system design and development.
+The study did not include a broader range of profiles like data science managers, business experts, ethics/compliance officers, risk managers, heads of innovation, and heads of operations.
+Including these profiles could have provided a wider range of perspectives on AI/ML fairness.
+Future studies should incorporate these roles to better understand their perspectives on AI/ML fairness.

 Likewise, our main interview guide was developed after conducting two pilot interviews.
 The interview recordings underwent automatic transcription, and any errors introduced during this process were manually rectified by listening to each audio recording during the coding phase.
 In the interviews, there could be a possibility of misalignment between our intended questions and participants' understanding, leading to potential misinterpretations or misunderstandings.
 To address this, we employed follow-up questions to ensure clarity on the participants' statements.